Sustainable Peering and Interconnection (IXP) Funding Program

 Application Review Process

-Applications are accepted on a rolling basis.
-They are reviewed by staff from the Internet Society, the Internet Society Foundation, as well as external experts, to determine whether they meet the eligibility requirements and are aligned with the focus areas.
+Applications are accepted from 1 July to 6 September 2024, 21:00 UTC.
+They are reviewed by the Internet Society, the Internet Society Foundation, and external experts to determine if they meet the eligibility requirements and are aligned with the focus areas.
 Please note that this process could take up to ten (10) weeks.

 Selection Criteria